 Published results of our second Materiality Assessment, based on learnings from internal and external stakeholders as well as data from Dow Jones Sustainability Index, CDP and green energy surveys.

 Adopting the Task Force on Climate-related Financial Disclosures (TCFD) recommendations for disclosing climate-related risks alongside our SASB and GRI reporting.

-Working toward Science Based Targets Initiative (SBTi) accreditation to ensure our targets remain aligned with the actions needed to limit warming to 1.5°C above pre-industrial levels.
+Achieved validation of our net-zero emissions targets from the Science Based Targets initiative in accordance with the actions needed to limit warming to 1.5°C above pre-industrial levels.